DHS to Restore Medicaid Upon Request for People Affected by Carr Decision

 Because of the large number of additional individuals needing restoration of Medicaid and an even larger number who needed Medicaid reinstated retroactively to cover past gaps in Medicaid during the COVID crisis, DHS planned to systematically resolve the coverage issues in mid-October.
 However, the agency’s Information Technology (IT) vendor is now reporting coverage will not be restored until sometime in December.
 Because of the additional delay, DHS agreed to prospectively restore Medicaid for those who ask to have their coverage back, so they do not have to wait until December or later.

-Who is supposed to benefit from the Carr orders?
+Who benefits from the Carr orders?

 What do the Carr orders require?